aria-ml/dataeval/docs/source/concepts/DatasetBias.md

 $\text{isotropy} = \frac{d_\text{eff}}{r}$

-where $r = \text{rank}(X)$ is computed from the raw (non-rank-normalized) SVD using a numerically stable threshold.
+where $r = \text{rank}(X)$ is computed using a numerically stable threshold.
 Isotropy is always in $[0, 1]$: a value of 1.0 means variance is distributed evenly across all occupied dimensions; a low value means a few directions dominate and the occupied subspace is underutilized.

+One implementation detail matters when comparing the two numbers directly: isotropy's $d_\text{eff}$ is computed from the **raw** centered embeddings, while completeness's is computed from the **rank-normalized** matrix described above.
+Completeness is therefore invariant to monotone rescaling of individual dimensions and isotropy is not; isotropy reports the variance geometry of the embedding space as the extractor actually produced it.

 Completeness and isotropy are complementary.
 Completeness is penalized by both unused ambient dimensions and uneven variance within the occupied subspace.